-If you’re curious like you’d probably thought to yourself, “how much does hair weigh on average?”
+If you’re curious like you’d probably thought to yourself, “how much does hair weigh on average?” read my article below to know the truth.

 Hair anatomy is a whole different scene and the health quotient of your locks depends on several things.